-“There’s something strangely liberating” Chappell tells me, “about spending up to 30 to 40 hours creating an image, only to then hand it over for something to do anything they want with”.
-The resultant creation immediately becomes a collaborative effort, the tag ends up being prominent, emblazoned on the front of the work, immediately noticeable above all else and taking only seconds to produce.
+“There’s something strangely liberating” Alexander Chappell tells me about creating Nobody.
+“About spending up to 30 to 40 hours creating an image.
+Only to then hand it over for something to do anything they want with”.
+The resultant creation immediately becomes a collaborative effort.
+The tag ends up being prominent.
+Emblazoned on the front of the work, immediately noticeable above all else and taking only seconds to produce.

 Chappell has always lived around the area.
 He remembers the scene from when it was first starting to happen in the area.
-Then Shoreditch was a different place and he would hang out at the old Dragon Bar on Leonard Street at a time when Banksy was selling canvasses on the street for five hundred quid and when impromptu shows were curated by hanging art on the sides of abandoned pub walls.
+Then Shoreditch was a different place.
+He would hang out at the old Dragon Bar on Leonard Street. it was a time when Banksy was selling canvasses on the street for five hundred quid.
+When impromptu shows were curated by hanging art on the sides of abandoned pub walls.

 His own foray into the world of the street was fleeting.
 Chappell would go by the name Twiy and might do the odd tag, character or paste up.
 He hung around the scene and got to know people but was never as involved as some of the more hard core characters.
-Now firmly a studio artist, he describes his time on the street as dipping his toe into the scene and certainly doesn’t choose to describe himself as either a street artist or graffiti writer, “I’ve got too much respect for them for that” he tells me.
+Now firmly a studio artist, he describes his time on the street as dipping his toe into the scene.
+Certainly he doesn’t choose to describe himself as either a street artist or graffiti writer.
+“I’ve got too much respect for them for that” he tells me.

 Now Chappell combines his art with his business, as the founder of the London design agency Colt.
 Although these days that is very much his day job, I get the impression that the artist is still yearning to get out.
 Already he is talking about potential shows and indeed he talks about the difference between Alex the designer and Alex the artist.
 Each clearly needs an outlet into their own worlds of which this show is one.